Tom1358/Become-a-Bell-Ringer-Website/README.md

 * Home Page:
     * Confirm that hero image displays correctly (full width, full height, opaque overlay matches hero image size).
     * Resize screen to confirm that jumbotron is viewable in all Chrome Dev Tools media formats, and the text is an appropriate size for the media.
+    * Due to the hero image being behind an opaque background that serves to dim it, by definition I found that an alt attribute would not work, as the image is actually a background image in style.css.
+It seems there is a debate about whether background images actually need alt attributes - according to the W3 Markup Validation Service, one was not needed here, and according to [this article by Christian Heilmann](http://christianheilmann.com/2009/02/25/so-how-do-you-add-alternative-text-to-background-images/), they are not necessary as they only add aesthetic value.

 * Gallery:
     * Confirm that images showing are all same size and line up correctly.
 There should be no overlap of pictures at any screen size, and no differently-sized images. (n.b.
 Please see bug section regarding this.)